openfl/OpenFLDevelopersGuide/using-the-drawing-api/advanced-use-of-the-drawing-api.md

 **Drawing Paths**

-Flash Player 10 and later, Adobe AIR 1.5 and later
+OpenFL 10 and later, Adobe AIR 1.5 and later

 The section on drawing lines and curves (see

 “Drawing lines and curves” on page 223

 ) introduced the commands for drawing a single line (Graphics.lineTo()) or curve (Graphics.curveTo()) and then moving the line to another point (Graphics.moveTo()) to form a shape.
-The [Graphics.drawPath()](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/display/Graphics.html#drawPath()) and [Graphics.drawTriangles()](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/display/Graphics.html#drawTriangles()) methods accept a set of objects representing those same drawing commands as a parameter.
+The [Graphics.drawPath()](http://help.adobe.com/en_US/FlashPlatform/reference/Haxe/3/flash/display/Graphics.html#drawPath()) and [Graphics.drawTriangles()](http://help.adobe.com/en_US/FlashPlatform/reference/Haxe/3/flash/display/Graphics.html#drawTriangles()) methods accept a set of objects representing those same drawing commands as a parameter.
 With these methods, you can provide a series of Graphics.lineTo(), Graphics.curveTo(), or Graphics.moveTo() commands for the Flash runtime to execute in a single statement.

-The [GraphicsPathCommand](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/display/GraphicsPathCommand.html) enumeration class defines a set of constants that correspond to drawing commands.
+The [GraphicsPathCommand](http://help.adobe.com/en_US/FlashPlatform/reference/Haxe/3/flash/display/GraphicsPathCommand.html) enumeration class defines a set of constants that correspond to drawing commands.
 You pass a series of these constants (wrapped in a Vector instance) as a parameter for the Graphics.drawPath() method.
 Then with a single command you can render an entire shape, or several shapes.
 You can also alter the values passed to these methods to change an existing shape.

 In addition to the Vector of drawing commands, the drawPath() method needs a set of coordinates that correspond to the coordinates for each drawing command.
 Create a Vector instance containing coordinates (Number instances) and pass it to the drawPath() method as the second (data) argument.